scearnest/scearnest/README.md

 ### Hi there I'm Samuel Earnest 👋

-## I'm currently an undergraduate @BYU studying Comp Sci, Econ, and Math.
+## I'm currently an research pre-doc at The University Of Chicago Booth School of Business (Finance)